-In February 2020 all staff were involved in mandatory PREVENT Training, organised through the LA.
-This training will be updated in February 2022.
-To ensure school compliancy, all staff complete online IHASCO Training.
-The mandatory courses are Safeguarding Level 2, PREVENT and KCSIE (2020).
-This was completed in September 2020.
+In February 2024 all staff were involved in mandatory PREVENT Training, organised through the LA.
+To ensure school compliancy, all staff also complete online IHASCO Training.
+The mandatory courses are Safeguarding Level 2, PREVENT and KCSIE annual updates.
 Any new staff must complete training as part of the Induction process.

 The school has a specific Preventing Extremism and Anti-Radicalisation policy which sets out specific guidance about how to manage this specific safeguarding issue.
-See Appendix 6.
+See Appendix 8.